Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 A job is neither a file, URL, or source content (strings) but instead is comprised of a collection of translation requests added from any files (Resource files) or URL (Global Delivery Network).

 You can add strings to an existing job from the Authorize dialog.
-From the&nbsp;**In Progress** list view, you can add selected strings to a job by selecting&nbsp;**Add to Job** from the&nbsp;**Actions** menu:&nbsp;
+From the **In Progress** list view, you can add selected strings to a job by selecting **Add to Job** from the **Actions** menu:

 A string can only be added to one Job per language.
 If you try to add a string which is already in a Job to a new Job for the same language, you will see an error message.

 Only Authorized strings can be added to Jobs.
-If you try to add a string to a Job for a language that string isn't authorized in, you will see an error message.
+If you try to add a string to a Job for a language that string isn’t authorized in, you will see an error message.

 ## Edit Jobs